hhxsv5/laravel-s/README.md

 ],
 // ...
 ```
-3.Use `swoole_table` to bind FD & UserId, optional, [Swoole Table Demo](https://github.com/hhxsv5/laravel-s/blob/master/README.md#use-swooletable).
+3.Use `SwooleTable` to bind FD & UserId, optional, [Swoole Table Demo](https://github.com/hhxsv5/laravel-s/blob/master/README.md#use-swooletable).
 Also you can use the other global storage services, like Redis/Memcached/MySQL, but be careful that FD will be possible conflicting between multiple `Swoole Servers`.

 4.Cooperate with Nginx (Recommended)
 > Refer [WebSocket Proxy](http://nginx.org/en/docs/http/websocket.html)